 Categories Domestic commercial banks (excl.
-RRBs & SFBs) & foreign banks with 20 branches and above Foreign banks with less than 20 branches Regional Rural Banks Small Finance Banks Total Priority Sector 40 per cent of ANBC as computed in para 6 below or CEOBE whichever is higher ANBC as computed in para 6 below or CEOBE whichever is higher; out of which up to 32% can be in the form of lending to Exports and not less than 8% can ANBC as computed in para 6 computed in para 6 below or CEOBE whichever is Agriculture 18 per cent of ANBC or CEOBE, whichever is higher; out of which a target of 10 percent# is prescribed for Small and Marginal Farmers (SMFs) Not applicable higher; out of which a target of ANBC or CEOBE, whichever is higher; out of which a Micro Enterprises 7.5 per cent of ANBC or CEOBE, whichever is higher Not applicable 7.5 per cent of ANBC or CEOBE, whichever is higher of ANBC or Advances to Weaker Sections 12 percent# of ANBC or CEOBE, whichever is higher gets for SMFs and Weak Not applicable 15 per cent of ANBC or CEOBE, whichever is higher 12 percent# of ANBC or CEOBE, whichever is higher

-[#] Revised targets for SMFs and Weaker Section will be implemented in a phased manner a indicated in para 5.2
+RRBs & SFBs) & foreign banks with 20 branches and above Foreign banks with less than 20 branches Regional Rural Banks Small Finance Banks Total Priority Sector 40 per cent of ANBC as computed in para 6 below or CEOBE whichever is higher ANBC as computed in para 6 below or CEOBE whichever is higher; out of which up to 32% can be in the form of lending to Exports and not less than 8% can 75 per cent of ANBC as computed in para 6 below or CEOBE whichever is higher: However, lending to Medium Enterprises, Social Infrastructure and Renewable Energy shall be reckoned for priority sector achievement only up to 15 per cent of ANBC. computed in para 6 below or CEOBE whichever is Agriculture 18 per cent of ANBC or CEOBE, whichever is higher; out of which a target of 10 percent# is prescribed for Small and Marginal Farmers (SMFs) - · · · higher; out of which a target of ANBC or CEOBE, whichever is higher; out of which a Micro Enterprises 5 per cent of ANBC or CEOBE, whichever is higher Not applicable 7.5 per cent of ANBC or CEOBE, whichever is higher of ANBC or Advances to Weaker Sections 12 percent [#] of ANBC or CEOBE, whichever is higher Not applicable 15 per cent of ANBC or CEOBE, whichever is higher 12 percent [#] of ANBC or CEOBE, whichever is higher Revised targets for SMFs and Weaker Section will be implemented in a phased manner as indicated in para 5.2